KeithDsouza25/5-Python-Projects-for-Beginners/README.md

 - Else If the user guessed a number which is smaller than a randomly selected number, the user gets an output “Try Again!
 You guessed too small”
 - And if the user guessed in a minimum number of guesses, the user gets a “Congratulations! ” Output.
 - Else if the user didn’t guess the integer in the minimum number of guesses, he/she will get “Better Luck Next Time!” output.
-- You will require to install Random and math libraries in Python, it is pre-installed in the.
+- You will require to install Random and math libraries in Python, it is pre-installed in the Python programming language.

 ## Weather Forecaster:
 - This weather application gets real-time weather conditions for any city using Python.